MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 Estimation to complete is an estimation of funds required to complete the remaining work of a project.
 The project manager will track this measure along the project that shows the remaining cost you expect in order to complete a project.

+### Exchange rate

+An exchange rate is the value of one currency in terms of another currency.
+It represents the rate at which one currency can be converted into another currency and is used to perform currency conversions in financial transactions.
+Dynamics 365 Finance supports the ability to define an unlimited number of exchange rates which convert from one currency to another on a specific day.
+You can also use fixed exchange rates on a variety of transactions such as purchase orders, sales orders, and journals to force the entry to use an exchange rate you supply rather than looking it up.

+### Exchange rate types

+Exchange rate types define a group of exchange rates that are obtained for currency conversion.
+Common rate types include spot rates, average rates, and historical rates.
+Default exchange rate types can be configured on the Ledger in each legal entity in Dynamics 365 Finance.
+Some processes allow you to select the exchange rate type that should be used for the process instead of using the default value for the ledger.

 ### Expense policies

 An expense policy is a formal set of guidelines that clearly outlines what constitutes an approved expense and what is not.
 This helps employees decide what they will be able to expense on the project.

 ## F

+### Financial dimensions

+Financial dimensions are attributes or categorizations that you can assign to transactions and main accounts to provide additional information for reporting and analysis.
+Examples include departments, projects, cost centers, and locations.
+Dynamics 365 Finance supports up to eleven dimensions in the account structure.
+Dimensions are assigned to a legal entity by the account structures that are associated with the ledger.
+Additional financial dimensions can be added through advanced rules or you can leverage financial tags for additional attributes or categorization.
+Like the chart of accounts, dimensions are global and can be linked to multiple ledgers.

+Financial dimensions are configured and maintained in Dynamics 365 Finance, but they can be specified on transactions in Supply Chain Management, Human Resources, Project Operations, and Commerce.

+### Financial reporting

+Financial reporting involves the preparation and presentation of an organization's financial information, including income statements, balance sheets, and cash flow statements, typically following accounting standards and regulatory requirements.

+### Financial periods

+Financial periods represent specific time intervals, such as months or quarters, in which financial transactions are recorded.
+The opening and closing of financial periods is managed to ensure accurate reporting.
+You can define an unlimited number of fiscal calendars in Dynamics 365 Finance and a fiscal calendar can be used by a single ledger or shared by multiple ledgers.

+- Fiscal calendar

+  A fiscal calendar is a predefined time structure used for organizing financial activities, reporting periods, and budgeting cycles.
+In Dynamics 365 Finance, it determines the start and end dates of fiscal years, quarters, and periods for financial reporting purposes.
+The fiscal calendar helps align financial data with an organization's specific accounting practices and business needs.
+A fiscal calendar may be based on a calendar year (January through December) or a dynamic range that crosses a calendar year.

+- Ledger calendar

+  The ledger calendar contains the ledger-specific settings for the periods within the fiscal year for each ledger assigned to the fiscal calendar.
+Within Dynamics 365 Finance, the same period can be open for one ledger and on hold for another ledger.
+These controls allow you to manage the entire period, specific modules, or the users that can post to the period and module.

+### Financial tags

+Financial tags are values assigned to transactions and the corresponding accounting entries to categorize them for reporting and analysis purposes.
+They are an alterrnative to financial dimensions by providing additional insights into the nature of financial activities, without the structure of financial dimensions.
+Dynamics 365 Finance supports up to twenty user-defined tags to be used on any transactions.
+The values that are entered on the transactions are carried to the general ledger when each voucher is posted.

 ### Finished good